Streptococcus agalactiae

 Streptococcus agalactiae (also known as group B streptococcus or GBS) is a gram-positive coccus (round bacterium) with a tendency to form chains (as reflected by the genus name Streptococcus).
 It is a beta-hemolytic, catalase-negative, and facultative anaerobe.

 S. agalactiae is the most common human pathogen of streptococci belonging to group B of the Rebecca Lancefield classification of streptococci.
-GBS are surrounded by a bacterial capsule composed of polysaccharides (exopolysacharide).
+GBS are surrounded by a bacterial capsule composed of polysaccharides (exopolysaccharide).
 The species is subclassified into ten serotypes (Ia, Ib, II–IX) depending on the immunologic reactivity of their polysaccharide capsule.

-The plural term group B streptococci (referring to the serotypes) and the singular term group B streptococcus (referring to the single species) are both commonly encountered (even though S. halichoeri and S. pseudoporcinus are also group B Streptococci).
+The plural term group B streptococci (referring to the serotypes) and the singular term group B streptococcus (referring to the single species) are both commonly used synonymously with S. agalactiae even though S. halichoeri and S. pseudoporcinus are also group B Streptococci.
+These species test positive as group B, but are not frequently carried by humans, and only rarely cause disease.